ccloc

 Type: string

 Filter applied to the raw waveforms.
-Make sure to define a noise window that is large enough to avoid unwanted filter effects at the beginning of the signal.
+Make sure to define a margin by ‘procMargin’ per event profile which is large enough allowing to compensate for all filter artefacts before the beginning of the noise and signal windows.

 processing.filter.bandStop